Stem cell storage FAQs

 1. What can stem cells be used for today?

-Currently stem cells from cord blood are the routine treatment for over 80 different blood and immune diseases and cancers.
-Conditions such as leukaemia, lymphoma, neuroblastoma, anaemia and many more.
+Currently, stem cells from cord blood are the routine treatment for over 80 different blood and immune diseases and cancers, predominantly using donor cells.
+Conditions treated include leukaemia, lymphoma, neuroblastoma, anaemia and many more.

 2. What could stem cells be used for in the future?